 I have explored the possibility of enhancing the legitimacy of economic development takings by introducing compensation practices that ensure better benefit sharing with owners.
 I started with a brief presentation of the US debate, where this suggestion has received theoretical attention.
 I noted that from a practical point of view, one of the major obstacles to benefit sharing through compensation appears to be the no-scheme principle, whereby changes in value due to the expropriation scheme are not supposed to influence compensation awards.

-Following up on this, I took a closer look at the no-scheme principle, based on recent case law from the UK.
+Following up on this, I took a closer look at the no-scheme principle, based on recent case law from the United Kingdom.
 I argued that the principle, as it is understood there, does not necessarily stand in the way of benefit sharing, at least not as long as the commercial potential of the land that is taken can be said to pre-exist the development scheme that unlocks it.
 I argued that despite appearances, this question is not primarily a question of fact, but a much deeper question of what meaning property is taken to have within society and within the regulatory framework set up to regulate (commercial) land uses.

 I argued that while this is a politically sensitive question that should normally be left to political decision-makers, some situations might call for a more principled approach in light of constitutional and human rights perspectives.
 I argued that such a situation arises when the regulatory system pushes for commercial exploitation of a development potential, but acts in such a way that the potential is taken from the owners and handed over to an external commercial entity.
-Here the lack of legitimate reasons for denying benefit sharing is acute, suggesting a critical look at established compensation practices.
+Here, the lack of legitimate reasons for denying benefit sharing is acute, suggesting a critical look at established compensation practices.

 Following up on this, I went on to consider Norwegian expropriation law.
 I first gave a general overview, focusing on the no-scheme principle, before I turned to the case of stream and waterfall expropriation, for which the principle has never been understood as a hindrance to benefit sharing.
 However, the traditional approach to waterfall expropriations has gradually become more and more unsatisfactory, causing controversy and a recent revision of established compensation practices.
-I analysed these developments and concluded that although it is now recognized, in principle, that the loss of a hydropower potential should be compensated, such compensation is exceedingly hard to get in practice.
+I analyzed these developments and concluded that although it is now recognized, in principle, that the loss of a hydropower potential should be compensated, such compensation is exceedingly hard to get in practice.
 This, I argued, points towards the inherent inadequacy of a system that attempts to ensure benefit sharing through compensation rather than actual participation.

 I think my conclusion points towards interesting avenues for future work.
-First, I note that my analysis can serve as an argument in favour of looking at alternatives to expropriation in cases involving economic development.
+First, I note that my analysis can serve as an argument in favor of looking at alternatives to expropriation in cases involving economic development.
 This is a perspective that has already emerged in the US debate, particularly through the work of Heller and Hills, who have proposed a novel institution for collective action, the land assembly district, that they think can obviate the need for expropriation in many cases when economic development appears to be desirable.